midzer/beerbase/content/breweries/tyranena-brewing/stone-teepee-pale-ale.md

 ---
 The legend of Tyranena began 3,000 years ago, with a group of pyramids and effigy mounds constructed in a remote valley formed by a vast, slow-moving glacier.

-Today, these ancient \stone tepees\" lie 60 feet below the surface of Rock Lake in Jefferson County
+Today, these ancient stone tepees" lie 60 feet below the surface of Rock Lake in Jefferson County